AnisKaram/Unity-Modular-Game-Architecture/README.md

     *   `Interaction/`: Interaction Logic and View.
         *   `/Components`: Logic that sits on interactable objects inheriting from IInteractable.
         *   `/View`: UI Scripts.
+    *   `TimeRewind/`:
+        *   `/Commands`: All TimeRewind Commands that inherits from ICommands interface.
+        *   `/Components`: TimeRewind Monobehaviour that record and rewind.
+        *   `/Domain`: Generic CircularBuffer and all other data scripts.
     *   `AI/`: The Utility Module.
         *   `/Domain`: Reasoner, Considerations (Math).
         *   `/Actions`: Concrete behaviors (Chase, Eat, Idle).